 In need of some more outdoor adventures in your life or maybe you want to try a completely different holiday?
 How about gorgeous Wales?
-Merthyr Tydfil in South Wales is an amazing location.
+Merthyr Tydfil in South Wales is an amazing location and there are plenty of things to do if you love adventures in the outdoors.

 Here I will share the outdoor activities in South Wales that I tried during my trip (some for the first time).
 Plus top tips for planning your holiday to Wales, exploring the local area in and around Merthyr Tydfil including beautiful Brecon Beacons National Park.

 Have you visited South Wales yet?
-Let me know in the comments where you’ve been and anywhere else you’d recommend I visit.
+Let me know in the comments where you’ve been and any more things you’d recommend.

-- 1.8 More Things to do on your Holiday in Merthyr Tydfil
+7 Outdoor Things to do in Merthyr Tydfil South Wales

 Go Indoor Climbing + Bouldering